 Breast cancer is one of the areas of excellence of the institution, with more than 5,500 in-house breast cases and almost 1,000 breast pathology second-opinion cases evaluated annually.
 Breast Pathology Didactics, Unknown Slide Reviews and Fellows’ Journal Club are offered to residents and fellows year-round.
 Two multidisciplinary conferences (Breast Tumor Board and Breast Pathology/Breast Radiology Conference) are offered every week.

 Opportunities exist for scholarly research projects in the study of breast diseases under the supervision of one of the attendings.
 Members of the faculty are actively involved in several funded basic science, translational science and clinical research studies at Northwestern University, Northwestern Memorial Hospital, the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and at the national level.

 The fellowship is designed to provide comprehensive training in diagnostic breast pathology, including the use of standard diagnostic practices and specialized techniques.

 The Lynn Sage Breast Cancer Centerr at Lurie Cancer Center is one of the largest referral centers in the Midwest for patients with diseases of the breast.
 Fellows are expected to participate in the evaluation and diagnosis of breast specimens, inter-departmental conferences and clinical services.
 Fellows will gain experience with immunohistochemistry, FISH and molecular testing.

-Two Breast Pathology Fellowships are offered annually.
-Applications should be submitted between August 1 and October 31 two years prior to the starting date of the fellowship.
+Two breast pathology fellowships are offered annually.
+Applications should be submitted between Aug.
+1 and Oct.
+31 two years prior to the starting date of the fellowship.
 In-person interviews for selected candidates will take place during the months of November and December, following the review of applications.

 - Current CV